ahlisbon/CJKmaterialProcessing/README.md

    - [Donation Intake Template](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Collection%20Development%20-%20Donation%20-%20Template.xlsm)
    - Ordering Materials Template (Not yet available)

-This macro has been tested extensivly in FireFox while using the spreadsheet as an Excel File.
+This macro has been tested extensively in FireFox while using the spreadsheet as an Excel File.
 It has successfully worked in Google Chrome and Microsoft Edge, though has not undergone extensive testing in those browsers.
 Additionally, The Excel File may be used as a spreadsheet in Office 365 or Google Drive.
 Again, testing has been very limited in these alternative environments, but successful.

 ## Must Knows
 - The "kill switch" for the macro is the backslash "\\" (above the "enter" key on most keyboards).
 Unusual behavior is always possible and this hotkey will stop the macro.